About COVID-19 Federal Funding

 Coronavirus Relief Fund Desk Reviews

 Since the inception of the CARES Act Coronavirus Relief Fund – Municipal Program (CvRF-MP), the Executive Office for Administration and Finance (A&F) has received applications from 315 municipalities.
-A&F has distributed nearly $350 million and the CvRF-MP is to be closed out this fall.
+A&F has distributed $443 million.
 As a prime recipient of CvRF funds, the Commonwealth has an obligation to report to the federal government quarterly about the Commonwealth’s disbursements and uses of CvRF proceeds.
 In order to ensure funds are being spent appropriately; accurate and quality federal reporting; and compliance with sub-recipient monitoring policy guidance of the Commonwealth’s Office of the Comptroller, the Federal Funds Office (FFO) has been conducting desk reviews of CvRF-MP expenditures since December 2020.

 The following summary outlines ANF’s objective and methodology for these reviews.